mathias-mrsn/snowcrash/level13/README.md

 0xb7e454d3 in __libc_start_main () from /lib/i386-linux-gnu/libc.so.6
 ```

-To understand what I did, the `$eax` is the register used to store the return value of the functions, so here I force the program to think that `getuid()` has returned `4242`.
+To understand what I did, `$eax` is the register used to store the return value of functions.
+Here, I forced the program to think that `getuid()` returned `4242.